 Democracy in Britain does not appear to be in a healthy state.
 Citizens are less engaged with political institutions, and less trusting in politicians, than they used to be.
 The nation is divided, as reflected in most recently in our Brexit debate but also in lingering debates over Englishness, new political identities and the future of the United Kingdom.
 Critical questions are being asked about the role and effectiveness of key institutions, including the durability of a two-party majoritarian electoral system, the House of Lords and the 'Westminster Model'.
 Meanwhile, the nature of political authority in Britain is changing.
 Power has been delegated to devolved bodies in Scotland, Wales, Northern Ireland and London, but there are questions over the sustainability of this distribution of authority.
 Non-electoral actors such as traditional and social media and the judiciary also play an important role in shaping political decisions.
 Where does this leave the political system at the start of the 21st century?
 Is government in Britain effective and democratic?
 Or are Britain's political institutions failing?
 And how might the country come together again amid Brexit and as the country develops a new role in the wider world?

 This module provides students with an introduction to some of the key issues facing the political system in Britain today.
-The module examines the challenges facing the political system, the effectiveness of existing political arrangements and the merits of institutional reform.
-While the focus is domestic, many of the same challenges are also faced by political systems in other west European countries, to which the course will make reference.
-The module thus aims to go beyond a simple focus on British politics, by introducing students to some of the key contemporary issues facing many western democracies.
+Students will examine challenges that confront the political system, the effectiveness of existing arrangements and the merits of further reforms to institutions.
+While the focus is on Britain, many of the same challenges are also faced by political systems in other west European countries, to which the module will make reference.
+The course goes beyond a simple focus on British politics, by introducing students to some of the key issues facing many western democracies today.

 11 hours of lectures and 11 hours of seminars.